silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 objects along database relations.
 This relationship is similar to many_many/belongs_many_many and has_one/has_many, however it relies on a pre-existing relationship to function.

-For instance, in order to specify this dependency, you must apply `owns` and `owned_by` config on a relationship.
+For instance, in order to specify this dependency, you must apply `owns` on the owner to point to any owned relationships.

 When pages of type `MyPage` are published, any owned images and banners will be automatically published, without requiring any custom code.